Glasgow Corporation Tramways

 An unusual studio photograph of 18 GCT staff (a mixture of motormen, conductors and inspectors).
 It is probably the Pocket Testament League, which was formed to encourage people to read the bible every day, and to carry a pocket testament with them (the book they are holding is very probably 'The Illustrated Bible' which was apparently given to the men for free).
 Five of the men are wearing 15-years long-service badges, suggesting that the photo was taken in 1910 or 1911, but certainly not later than 1915.
 I am indebted to Alan Brotchie and Brian Longworth for the background information.

 A group of GCT tramwaymen assembled for the photographer at an unknown depot — photo undated, but probably taken shortly before or just after the Great War.
-Curiously, all are relatively young, with just a single 'five years long-service' badge between them.
+Curiously, all are relatively young, with just a single five-years long-service badge between them.
 Left to right, back row: unknown, unknown, No 1554, No 2378, No 1348, No 2934, No 961; front row, unknown, No 2999.
 Author's Collection.

-A blow-up of the above photo showing Employees Nos 2934, 961 and 2999.
+An enlargement of the above photograph showing Employees No 2934, 961 and 2999.

-GCT motorman, resplendent in large overcoat; photo taken circa 1914.
+A GCT motorman, resplendent in large overcoat; photo taken circa 1914.
 With thanks to Brian McGarrigle.

 Another studio portrait of a GCT conductor (Employee No 3167) — photo undated, but probably taken around the time of the Great War.
 Author's Collection.